CERN Accelerating science

 CRYOGENICS

 Superconductivity occurs at the very low temperatures that are common at the LHC, the world's largest cryogenic system and one of the coldest places in the Universe!
-Cooling turns out to be one of the major challenges for future particle colliders that include superconducting systems.
+Cooling turns out to be one of the major challenges for future particle colliders that require superconducting systems.

 Cryogenic plant LHC

-Key focus of ongoing R&D:
+Key focus of ongoing R&D in the area of cryogenic refrigeration:

 • Energy-efficient refrigeration cycles